 Named Insured Not Insured For All Contractually Assumed Liabilities.
 CGL policies place conditions precedent that must be satisfied by an indemnified person prior to providing it defense under the indemnifying person's CGL policy.
-For example, the ISO CGL (form posted on ACREL Website) standard policy form provides
+For example, the ISO CGL standard policy form provides